The 60+ Best Project Management Software To Work Faster In 2023

 29. Chanty

-Chanty is a great team collaboration and project management tool that is easy-to-use and straightforward.
+Chanty is a great team collaboration and project management software that is easy-to-use and straightforward.
 Within Chanty, you can chat with teammates, organize team activity in Teambook, share screens and files, and bring all of your most-loved apps into Chanty itself.
 Additionally, Chanty has a dark mode.

 Cost: Chanty is free for their basic version.